csuero/LetsGoGetIt/Front-end/Design.md

 # Design

-Instead of going for a write first, test second approach, it was determined that creating a prototype instead of live coding would be more efficient on the long run, as changes can be easily made to a design.
+Instead of going for a Write-First, Test-Second approach, it was determined that creating a prototype instead of live coding would be more efficient on the long run, as changes can be easily made to a design.
 Plus, it was much easier to coordinate and to make sure that the requirements are met